stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 * Read After Write Consistency

 **2. What is AWS Storage Gateway?**
-It's an on-premise virtual appliance that can be used to cache S3 locally at a customers site
+It's an on-premise virtual appliance that can be used to cache S3 locally at a customer’s site

-**3. One of your users is trying to upload a 7.5GB file to S3 however they keep getting the following error message - "Your proposed upload exceeds the maximum allowed object size.".
+**3. One of your users is trying to upload a 7.5GB file to S3 however they keep getting the following error message - "Your proposed upload exceeds the maximum allowed object size.”
 What is a possible solution for this?**
 * Design your application to use the multi-part upload API for all objects

 **4. What does RRS stand for when talking about S3?**